Samsung Galaxy A17

-The Samsung Galaxy A17 is an Android-powered smartphone developed and marketed by Samsung in 2025.
-Announced on August 6, 2025 for the 5G version, the phone was released on August 18, 2025, while its 4G LTE version is unveiled on September 18, 2025.
+The Samsung Galaxy A17 and Galaxy A17 5G are Android-powered smartphones developed and marketed by Samsung in 2025.
+The 5G model was first unveiled on August 6, 2025, while the LTE model was unveiled on September 18, 2025.
 Like its predecessor, the Samsung Galaxy A16, it will receive 6 years of software updates, ceasing to receive further updates in 2031.
 The phone is part of the Samsung Galaxy A series.

+There were also rebranded versions of this device: the Galaxy F17 5G (released on September 11, 2025), the Galaxy M17 5G (released on October 10, 2025), the Galaxy Buddy 5 (released on May 15, 2026), and the Galaxy Wide 9 (released on July 3, 2026), with the latter two devices exclusively sold for South Korea.

 Specifications

+Design

+Both devices continue to have a similar rear (camera layout) and Key Island design.
+The LTE model have a slightly reflective back texture, while the 5G models have a matte finish.